truittll/genotoxicity/README.md

-# genotoxicity
+# Genotoxicity

-This repository is set up for "Barcoding of macaque hematopoietic stem and progenitor cells: a robust platform to assess vector genotoxicity".
+This repository is set up for "Barcoding of macaque hematopoietic stem and progenitor cells: a robust platform to assess vector genotoxicity" by Yabe et al.

 Txt files are provided for both monkeys.